Pivot Strategy

 The pivot pyramid matrix was created by Selcuk Atli.
 It’s a diagram that helps you work out what you need to rethink if you want to pivot in a certain area.

-The Pyramid builds a hierarchy of different areas, with Growth at the top, followed by Technology, then Solution and Problem, with Customers sitting at the base.
+The pyramid builds a hierarchy of different areas, with Growth at the top, followed by Technology, then Solution and Problem, with Customers sitting at the base.

 The different types of pivot strategy